 - You often feel you’re forcing positivity or numbing pain

-- You believe there is not only one path, but two and to protect yourself and loved ones you will weave through light or darkness
+- You believe there is not only one path, but two and to protect yourself and your loved ones you will weave through light or darkness

 Ideas to Incorporate Grey Witchcraft into your Spiritual Practice: